igormesaros84/Az204/Az-204/Implement Azure Functions/Durable Functions.md

 The *durable functions* extension lets you define stateful workflows by writing *orchestrator functions* and stateful entities by writing entity functions using the Azure Functions programming model.

 ## Application Patterns
-The primary use case for Durable Functions is simplyfying complex, stateful coordination requirements in serverless applications.
+The primary use case for Durable Functions is simplifying complex, stateful coordination requirements in serverless applications.
 - Function chaining
 - Fan-out/fan-in
 - Async HTTP APIs